Garyoook/webex-teams-python-bot/README.md

 To proceed, click on the **Create a Bot** button and fill up all the required information to describe your new Bot.
 Finally, scroll down and click on the **Add Bot** button.

 Now that your Bot has been created, save the **Access Token** since you will need it later.
+(The existing one in code is for hackathon presentation use, will be discarded after 9 Feb.
+2020.)

 #### Install Git